Frequently Asked Questions

 Yes, we do!
 God created everything, including every law in science.
 God also created minds and our curiosity to explore the world.
 Most Episcopalians do not see a conflict between science and the Christian faith.

-Does The Episcopal Church welcome LGBT people?
+Does The Episcopal Church welcome LGBTQ+ people?

 Absolutely.
 We believe that everyone is a child of God.
 The Episcopal Church honors and supports same-sex marriage, and we encourage everyone to serve God in his church.